 REPORT CARDS (PROGRESS REPORTS): Gr.
 K-8 report cards come out 4 times per year; midterm progress reports come out half-way through each grading period.
-These reports will be sent home electronically unless a written request for a hard copy is made to the DMT.
+Midterm reports and report cards will be published to parent's Focus accounts.
+A written request can be made for a hard copy to the DMT.